nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Session must already exist.

 Examples:
-* `session-edit 2 n/Hall` changes the location of the 2nd session in the session list to Hall.
+`session-edit 2 n/Hall` <br>Changes the location of the 2nd session in the session list to Hall.

 ### Mark an athlete's attendance : `mark`